kinnala/scikit-fem/paper/paper.md

 [@pacopy], and pyamg [@pyamg].

-In contrast to NGSolve [@ngsolve], FEniCS [@fenics], Firedrake [@firedrake], SfePy [@sfepy], and GetFEM [@getfem], `scikit-fem` adds no compiled code making the installation quick and straightforward.
+In contrast to NGSolve [@ngsolve], FEniCS [@fenics], Firedrake [@firedrake], SfePy [@sfepy], and GetFEM [@getfem], `scikit-fem` contains no compiled code making the installation quick and straightforward.
 We specifically target finite element assembly instead of encapsulating the entire finite element analysis from pre- to postprocessing into a single framework.
 As a consequence, we cannot provide an end-to-end experience when it comes to, e.g., specific physical models or distributed computing.
 Our aim is to be generic in terms of PDEs and, hence, support a variety of finite element schemes.
 Currently `scikit-fem` includes basic support for $H^1$-, $H(\mathrm{div})$-,
 $H(\mathrm{curl})$-, and $H^2$-conforming problems as well as various nonconforming schemes.

-We support forms that depend on the values and the derivatives of the trial and the test functions, high-order derivatives, local mesh parameter, nonuniform material fields, and existing finite element solutions.
+We support weak forms that depend on the values and the derivatives of the trial and the test functions, high-order derivatives, local mesh parameter, nonuniform material fields, and existing finite element solutions.
 Iterations related to, e.g., nonlinear problems (Newton's method and the variants, parameter continuation) or adaptive mesh refinement (evaluation of functionals, the